 Agility is a sport that requires a long-term training commitment to be successful.
 To participate in agility your dog must be well under your control, especially in a close contact setting.

 The Agility program at TCOTC includes training at all levels.
-We have a wait list for our entry-level classes.
 New Foundation Agility classes are typically offered twice a year, subject to staff and facility availability.
-If you are interested in joining the agility program, fill out the wait list application for one of the entry-level classes below.
-Dogs do not need to meet the prerequisite requirements to be added to the wait list.
+If you are interested in joining the agility program, please check below for start dates and review the required prerequisites.

 We also welcome teams that have already trained in agility elsewhere.
 To find out about possible openings at advanced levels, please complete the Agility Self Assessment (complete this form only if your dog has already been in agility classes).
 Continue reading below for information about getting started with our Foundation Agility class.
 For any other questions about the agility program, contact the Agility department.

 Puppy Agility takes advantage of puppies’ prime learning time to use the agility setting to establish good habits and develop love of the sport, teamwork with handler, and comfort with agility equipment.
 It also teaches a balance between self-direction and focus on the handler.